memburg/erebus/README.md

 |:-------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|
 | ![](./docs/resources/lenna.png) | ![](./docs/resources/lenna_1000.png) | ![](./docs/resources/lenna_2000.png) | ![](./docs/resources/lenna_5000.png) |

-Here the execution times are shown, both the generation of the key, as well as those of the encryption and decryption processes; for an image with a dimension of 640x350 (frame taken from the movie Like Minds).
+Here the execution times are shown, both the generation of the key, as well as those of the encryption (3960 iterations) and decryption processes; for an image with a dimension of 640x350 (frame taken from the movie Like Minds).

 | **Original**                         | **Encryption Key** | **Encrypted Image**                       | **Decrypted Image**                  |
 |:------------------------------------:|:------------------:|:-----------------------------------------:|:------------------------------------:|
 | ![](./docs/resources/like_minds.jpg) | NA                 | ![](./docs/resources/like_minds_3960.png) | ![](./docs/resources/like_minds.jpg) |
 | NA                                   | 0.692811 seconds   | 1.623960 seconds                          | 0.024757 seconds                     |

+## Video encryption & GPU Implementation ⌛

+This will come in a future release.

-## Documentation in different languages 🚧
+## Documentation in Different Languages 🚧

 This section is still under construction and it's gonna be released soon.